Membrane domain formation induced by binding/unbinding of curvature-inducing molecules onto both membrane surfaces: Introduction

-In this study, we consider three types of membrane states (two types of the bound states and one unbound state) based on the membrane model used in our previous study~\cite{gout21}, in which proteins bind only onto one surface of the membrane.
-The bound states have positive or negative spontaneous curvature with the same amplitude in the Canham--Helfrich energy~\cite{safr94,canh70,helf73}.
-That is, the same type of molecules bind onto the upper and lower membrane surfaces (see Fig.~\ref{fig:cart}).
+In this study, we consider three types of membrane states (two types of the bound states and one unbound state) based on the membrane model used in our previous study,\cite{gout21} in which proteins bind only onto one surface of the membrane.
+The bound states have positive or negative spontaneous curvature with the same amplitude in the Canham--Helfrich energy.\cite{safr94,canh70,helf73} That is, the same type of molecules bind onto the upper and lower membrane surfaces (see Fig.~\ref{fig:cart}) and the bound molecules are considered to be laterally isotropic.
 Since two solutions above and below the membrane are separated, the binding onto upper and lower surfaces can have different chemical potentials.

 The transmembrane motion of the molecules between the upper and lower surfaces (flip--flop) is also considered (see Fig.~\ref{fig:cart}).
-Although the flip--flop of phospholipids is extremely slow (hours or days)~\cite{korn71}, amphiphilic molecules having small hydrophilic head groups such as cholesterols and diacylglycerols exhibit much faster flip--flop (the half lifetimes are less than a minute)~\cite{cont09,hami03,stec02}.
-In living cells, enzymes (flippases, floppases, and scramblases) promote lipid transport between the two leaflets.
-Proteins and peptides do not directly perform flip--flop but can move to the opposite surface via transmembrane pore formation~\cite{guha19,sato06,fisc07} and with the help of translocon~\cite{hegd11,cyme15}.
-In this study, we do not consider such intermediate states but consider symmetric bound states with respect to the membrane middle plane for simplicity.
+Although the flip--flop of phospholipids is extremely slow (hours or days),\cite{korn71} amphiphilic molecules having small hydrophilic head groups such as cholesterols and diacylglycerols exhibit much faster flip--flop (the half lifetimes are less than a minute).\cite{cont09,hami03,stec02} In living cells, enzymes (flippases, floppases, and scramblases) promote lipid transport between the two leaflets.
+Proteins and peptides do not directly perform flip--flop but can move to the opposite surface via transmembrane pore formation\cite{guha19,sato06,fisc07} and with the help of translocon.\cite{hegd11,cyme15} In this study, we do not consider such intermediate states but consider symmetric bound states with respect to the membrane middle plane for simplicity.
 In nonequilibrium steady states, the binding molecules can flow from the upper and lower solutions via flip--flop.
-Previously, such a flow has been reported for vesicles, in which inner and outer solutions are different, in experiments~\cite{miel20,holl21} and simulations~\cite{naka18}.
+Previously, such a flow has been reported for vesicles, in which inner and outer solutions are different, in experiments\cite{miel20,holl21} and simulations.\cite{naka18}

 In this study, we focus on general phase behaviors of binding molecules so that we need not specify the type of binding molecules.
 They can be curvature-inducing proteins, conical surfactants, or other amphiphilic molecules.
+We examine several different conditions; some of them are more easily realized by proteins in experiments, but the others by surfactants.
 However, we call them upper proteins and lower proteins, respectively, for simplicity.

 The simulation model and method are described in Sec.~\ref{sec:method}.
 The results are presented and discussed in Sec.~\ref{sec:results}.
 The phase separation in thermal equilibrium and nonequilibrium are described in Secs.~\ref{sec:eq} and \ref{sec:neq}, respectively.
 Finally, a summary is presented in Sec.~\ref{sec:sum}.